Tulip Computers: History

 In 1983 it launched its own PC, the Tulip PC.
-To achieve 100% compatibility it simply copied the IBM PC, including the BIOS.
+The initial model (as shown without the tower, which housed drives and a monitor) ran a generic MS-DOS and was not BIOS-compatible with the IBM PC (5150); however, later models, to achieve 100% compatibility, simply copied the IBM PC, including the BIOS.
 IBM sued, and after years of litigation, Tulip and IBM settled out of court for an undisclosed amount in 1989.
 It was listed on the Amsterdam Stock Exchange in 1984.
 In 1987, Compudata changed its name to Tulip Computers.